Multiway Junction Conditions: Booklets and Webs: Junction conditions between three bulks

 Using the metric $\up g{1,2}$, we can readily determine that the normal vector $\up N 1$ for $\up V 1$ in $\up M{1,2}$ is $\frac{\up n1+2\up n2}{\sqrt 3}$, the normal vector $\up N 2$ for $\up V 2$ is $-\frac{2\up n1 + \up n2}{\sqrt 3}$, and the normal vector $\up N 0$ for $\up V 0$ is $\frac{\up n1-\up n2}{\sqrt 3}$.
 Subsequently, by extending $\up V 0$ along the direction $\up n{-0}\coloneqq -\up n 0$, we obtain the bulk manifold referred to as $\up V{-0}$.
 The normal vector $\up N{-0}$ for $\up V{-0}$ in $\up M{1,2}$ is $-\frac{\up n1-\up n2}{\sqrt 3}$.
 Notably, the bulk $\up V{-0}$ and $\up V 0$ share a tangent space at $\Sigma$, signalling that $\up V{-0} \cup \up V 0$ possesses a well-defined differential structure at $\Sigma$.
 Furthermore, we have $\up g{-0} = \up g0$ at $\Sigma$.

 Currently, we only get the metric for $\up V{-0}$ at $\Sigma$, and the metrics at other locations are contingent upon the specific extension of $\up M{1,2}$ and $\up V{-0}$, that is, their second-order infinitesimal differential structure.
 Hence, we are unable to employ the metric for computing the connection on $\up V{-0}$.
 Nevertheless, the introduction of $\up V{-0}$ is intended to amalgamate the characteristics of $\up V1$ and $\up V2$ into a unified bulk.
 Thus we can directly derive the connection $\up \tau{-0}$ at $\Sigma$ for $\up V{-0}$, employing the connections $\up\tau i$ for $\up V i$, where $i=1,2$.
-To achieve this, drawing inspiration from eq.\eqref{IIi}, we define the extrinsic curvature $\up{\mathscr K}i$ of $\up V i$ in $\up M{1,2}$.
-For a parameter $s\to 0$, retain terms up to $\mathcal O(s)$ order,
+To achieve this, drawing inspiration from Eq.~\eqref{IIi}, we define the extrinsic curvature $\up{\mathscr K}i$ of $\up V i$ in $\up M{1,2}$ near the junction (or the boundary of $\up V i$) parameterized by the limiting process $s\to 0$.
+To the leading $\mathcal O(s)$ order, we get